rsdoiel/antenna/archives/2025/planet_2025.30.md

 date: 2025-08-01, from: Vatican News

                     <p>SECAM, the Symposium of Episcopal Conferences of Africa and Madagascar, officially opens its 20th Plenary Assembly in Kigali, Rwanda.
-The event brings together not only bishops from all over the country, but also the Rwandan Prime Minister and representatives from other continents—Asia, Latin America, North America, and Europe</p>
+The event brings together not only bishops from all over the continent, but also the Rwandan Prime Minister and representatives from other continents—Asia, Latin America, North America, and Europe</p>
                     <p><a href="https://www.vaticannews.va/en/church/news/2025-08/kigali-secam-20th-plenary-assembly-2025-2050.html">Read all</a></p>
                     <p>&nbsp;</p>